chainofsecrets/secretnode-stats/readme.md

 <br/>

 # How to use
-You are not obligated to run the **SecretNode-Stats** script on the same system that runs your witness node.
+You are not obligated to run the **SecretNode-Stats** script on the same machine that runs your Enigma Secret Node.
 Firstly, you will need to install powershell on the machine which you choose to monitor your **SecretNode** from.
+(Best to be on a laptop or a seperate small $5 per month VPS)

    ## Installing Powershell on Ubuntu 18.04
       # Download the Microsoft repository GPG keys